parkjoon/myretail/README.md

 * Performance

+  * Need to support minimum 1200 requests/second (see assumptions section)
   * Migrate price info to Cassandra clusters
     * Extremely fast (mostly reads but also writes)
     * Available and partition tolerant (in CAP theorem)